 OBSESSIVE COMPULSIVE DISORDER (OCD)

-People with Obsessive-Compulsive Disorder struggle with intrusive and unwanted thoughts, obsessions, and impulses that make them feel out of control.
-To alleviate the distress, the person will engage in compulsions, either mental or physical, to try to reduce the anxiety or “just-not-right feelings”.
-Obsessions can come in the form of fears of contamination, thoughts of harming oneself or others, inappropriate sexual thoughts or immoral religious acts, or doubting whether one has performed such actions such as turning off the stove or locking the door.
-Compulsions often appear as rituals such as cleaning, checking, repeating, hoarding, and sorting, but can also take the form of equally debilitating “mental” rituals that often go unnoticed by others.
+People with Obsessive-Compulsive Disorder struggle with obsessions, intrusive and unwanted thoughts, images, and impulses, that cause them significant distress.
+To alleviate the distress, the person will engage in compulsions, either mental or physical, to try to reduce the anxiety, sense of disgust or “just-not-right feelings”.
+Obsessional themes include fear of contamination, thoughts of harming oneself or others, taboo sexual/religious thoughts, and relationship related fears.
+Compulsions often appear as rituals such as cleaning, checking, reassurance seeking, repeating, hoarding, and sorting, but can also take the form of equally debilitating “mental” rituals that often go unnoticed by others.

 Children and adults with OCD are often compelled to perform these ritualistic behaviors for hours at a time, wreaking havoc on their normal routine, schoolwork, job, family, or social activities.
 Family members are usually at a loss for how to respond, and the individual suffering with OCD is unable to stop behaviors that they know don’t make sense.